Participatory budgeting

 Studies and practical guides

 • Practical guide “Participatory budget in your school: what is it and where to begin?”
-Second edition, 2021 (summary in English).
-First edition, 2019.
+Third edition, 2024 (in Lithuanian).
+Second edition, 2021 (in Lithuanian).
+First edition, 2019 (summary in English).

 • First Participatory budget research in municipalities – “Participatory budgets in Lithuanian municipalities”, 2021 (executive summary in English).